-Russell is a five-time 2012 New York Emmy award winner in the following categories: Children’s Programming: Nom Nom Bags; Evening Newscast: Under 35 Minutes: Empire State Shooting; Evening Newscast: Over 35 Minutes: Occupy Wall Street: Taking Back Zuccotti Park; Breaking News Story: Shooting Near the Empire State Building; and News Special: 9/11 We Remember.
+Russell is a seven-time New York Emmy award winner in the following categories: Children’s Programming: Nom Nom Bags; Evening Newscast: Under 35 Minutes: Terror in Boston; Breaking News Story: Hurricane Sandy; Evening Newscast: Under 35 Minutes: Empire State Shooting; Evening Newscast: Over 35 Minutes: Occupy Wall Street: Taking Back Zuccotti Park; Breaking News Story: Shooting Near the Empire State Building; and News Special: 9-11 We Remember.

-Russell is an active member of the community serving as emcee for a number of high-profile events including The NY Urban League’s Annual Frederick Douglass Award Dinner and the Harlem Educational Activities Fund (HEAF) National College Decision Day.
-For the past two years, Russell has also participated in the New York City Rescue Mission’s Annual Mother’s Day Banquet, serving meals to more than 500 homeless moms and their families.
+Russell is actively involved in non-profit organizations that provide educational opportunities for New York City’s underserved young students and is a mentor to young girls who aspire to become journalists.
+She has been emcee and guest speaker for a number of high-profile events that include The New York Urban League’s Annual Frederick Douglass Award Dinner, the Harlem Educational Activities Fund (HEAF) National College Decision Day, and for the past two years has participated in the New York City Rescue Mission’s Annual Mothers Day Banquet where meals are served to more than 500 homeless moms and their families.

-Prior to joining WCVB, Russell was weekend evening anchor and general assignment reporter at WTAE-TV, the ABC affiliate in Pittsburgh.
-At WTAE, she also contributed to stories that won the Edward R. Murrow and National Headliner Awards including the rescue of nine coal miners; 'Miracle at the Mine.'
-She participated in station events such as 'Project Bundle-Up,' which helps provide winter coats for needy children.
+Russell was weekend evening anchor and general assignment reporter at WTAE-TV, the ABC affiliate in Pittsburgh where she contributed to stories that won the Edward R. Murrow and National Headliner Awards.
+She participated in station events such as 'Project Bundle-Up,' which provided winter coats for needy children.
 Russell also served as a metropolitan board member for the YMCA of Pittsburgh.

-She also worked as a reporter, photographer and fill-in announcer for Neighborhood News 12 in Long Island.
-Russell's special series on group homes for mentally disabled adults won her an award from the New York State Association for Retarded Children in 1999.
+Russell got her start as a reporter, photographer and fill-in announcer for Neighborhood News 12 in Long Island where her special series on group homes for mentally disabled adults won her an award from the New York State Association for Retarded Children.